About Dog On It Training & Grooming

 Our dedicated staff consists of trainers, groomers and other professionals who have your dog’s best interests at heart.

 Lia Fricke, CPDT-KA Owner/Trainer

 Lia is one of the owners and the head trainer of Dog On It.
-She has been training dogs for over 13 years and has experience working with a variety of breeds.
+She has been training dogs for over 14 years and has experience working with a variety of breeds.
 Continuing her education on a regular basis is a priority to her, as is making sure that training is fun for both dog and owner.
 She is dedicated to the humane treatment of animals, and focuses on strengthening the human-animal bond through training.
 Lia is a Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA), Fear Free Certified, an AKC Canine Good Citizen Evaluator, and a Therapy Dog Evaluator through K9 to 5 National Therapy Dog Agency.
-She lives in Grovetown, GA with her husband Eric, son Arlo, and their two dogs, Brit and Opie.
+She lives in Grovetown, GA with her husband Eric, son Arlo, and their dog Opie.

 Tiana O’Neill Owner

 Tiana’s goal has always been to have a career working with animals.
 By the age of 12 she was pet sitting for friends and family and by 16 she began working at a pet store.
 She enjoyed working in pet retail but wanted to explore other career paths in the pet industry.
 Over the years she has worked at dog daycares, grooming facilities, and veterinary clinics, developing a strong understanding of the industry as a whole and the best and most ethical ways to provide services for our pets.